ourfriendselectric/golden-robot-records/_golden-robot-records/groom-epoch.md

     uploads_dir: uploads/logos
 ---

 Embraced internationally, Groom Epoch, a creative platform for former Church drummer Richard Ploog, are about to release their third album, Initiation.
-Fellow mainstay musicians, Phil Hall, Brett Myers, John Hoey, Cub Calloway with guesting from Amanda Brown are responsible for Grom Epoch's shimmering sound.
+Fellow mainstay musicians, Phil Hall, Brett Myers, John Hoey, Cub Calloway with guesting from Amanda Brown, are responsible for Groom Epoch's shimmering sound.

-This eclectic group has remained under the radar doing select shows but have taken a full about face to expose themselves to a greater global audience through the release of their second album on Golden Robot Records, Solar Warden.
+This eclectic group has remained under the radar doing select shows but have taken a full about face to expose themselves to a greater global audience through the release of their second album, Solar Warden, on Golden Robot Records.

 Showcasing the diverse talents of singer, songwriter, drummer and producer Richard Ploog, backed by the awesome talents of some of Australia’s most iconic musicians such as Amanda Brown on violin and auto-harp (former Go Betweens), Brett Myers on lead guitar and John Hoey on keyboards (former Died Pretty members), Phil Hall on base (formerly of the Lime Spiders) and Ash Wanders on rhythm guitar.